CB$^2$O: Consensus-Based Bi-Level Optimization: Numerical Experiments

 \item \textit{Impact of the quantile parameter $\beta$.} From Figure \ref{subfig:different_beta_distance}, we make the following three observations.
-First, for a fixed number of particles $N=1000$ and other hyperparamters held constant, the optimal precision occurs for $\beta \in [0.01, 0.05]$.
+First, for a fixed number of particles $N=1000$ and other hyperparameters held constant, the optimal precision occurs for $\beta \in [0.01, 0.05]$.
 Furthermore, selecting $\beta$ within the range $[0.002, 0.1]$ results in relatively good algorithm performance, indicating that the CB\textsuperscript{2}O algorithm is relatively insensitive to the choices of $\beta$.
 Second, choosing $\beta$ too large causes the CB\textsuperscript{2}O algorithm to fail in finding the target global minimizer~$\thetaG$.
 This occurs because, with large $\beta$, the quantile set $\Qbeta{\dummy}$ may include the regions with high loss in terms of $L$ but low values of $G$, therefore causing the algorithm to move towards the global minimizer of $G$ but not the desired minimizer $\thetaG$.
 This behavior is consistent with the theoretical results discussed in Remark~\ref{remark:beta0}.
 Third, and conversely, choosing $\beta$ being too small degrades the algorithm performance, as discussed in Remark~\ref{rem:beta_too_small}.
 However, for a fixed number of particles $N$, selecting $\beta$ such that $\lceil \beta N \rceil = 2$ already results in good performance.
 These observations demonstrate that the choice of the quantile parameter $\beta$ in CB\textsuperscript{2}O is not restrictive, offering flexibility without compromising performance.

-We repeat the experiments for varying values of $\beta$ for different number of particles, namely $N = 500$ and $N=2000$, respectively.
+We repeat the experiments for varying values of $\beta$ for different numbers of particles, namely $N = 500$ and $N=2000$, respectively.
 The three patterns discussed earlier can be observed in analogous form in Figures \ref{subfig:beta_sameN_500_distance} and \ref{subfig:beta_sameN_2000_distance}.

 \item \textit{Joint impact of $N$ and $\beta$.} Figure \ref{subfig:N_and_beta_distance} shows that as the number of particles $N$ increases and the quantile parameter $\beta$ decreases while keeping $\beta N = 50$ constant, the precision of CB\textsuperscript{2}O algorithm improves consistently.
 Combined with the observation from Figure \ref{subfig:different_N_distance} that the precision plateaus when N exceeds $10^3$ for a fixed $\beta$, it suggests that smaller $\beta$ improves the algorithm performance in the ``mean-field'' regime.
 These findings align with the theoretical perspective discussed in Remark~\ref{remark:beta0}.